kierannutt123/Kieran-Nutt/Active Directory File Permissions.md

 ![](DepartmentAccess.png)

-Above are the permissions I set to the shared folder for the specific departments
+Above are the permissions I set to the shared folder for the specific departments.
+This was done through the folder propeties.
+I set NTFS permissions through the security tab and the relevant permissions where also set through sharing.

 ![](FileAccess.png)